honeycombio/loadgen/README.md

 Ramp up and down are handled only by increasing or decreasing the number of goroutines.

 To mix different kinds of traces, or send traces to multiple datasets, use multiple loadgen processes.

+## Motivation

+We wanted a fast, easy-to-control tool that can send large quantities of traces of variable shape, using either Honeycomb or OpenTelemetry.

+The exact content of the traces isn't that important, but it is important to be able to control it in a variety of ways.
+We wanted to be able to send simple spans, or complex, deeply-nested traces, or shallow-but-wide traces.
+We wanted to be able to control the number of fields in a trace, but we don't want them to be purely random, but to have consistent datatypes and content shape.

+We wanted to be able to send large volumes of traces to do load testing.
+That also includes being able to ramp up and ramp down the volume at predictable rates.

+And we wanted it to be easy to install and use on a variety of platforms without a lot of fiddling.

+There were alternatives:

+* The OTel telemetrygen tool only generates very simple traces and doesn't support Honeycomb format directly.
+* The Locust load testing tool is very controllable, but requires installing Python and a virtual environment, and while it's fairly straightforward to generate Honeycomb trace data, it's much harder to make it do OpenTelemetry.
+* Honeycomb has several internal tools designed to demonstrate the breadth and variety of our libraries, but they don't have a lot of control over their output and require setting up a complex set of containers.

+In short, none of these met most of the goals, so a new tool seemed justified.